By Alix Crichton,

 In May 2019, I started the last semester of my master’s degree at Northeastern University D’Amore-McKim School of Business.
-This semester was dedicated to a practical application of our education with the analysis of a real company case study (the cherry on the cake!).
-The objective was to select a company that was facing an international business strategy challenge, conduct a market intelligence, recommend a solution, and assess its feasibility.
+This semester was dedicated to a practical application of our education with the analysis of a real company case study (the icing on the cake!).
+The objective was to select a company that was facing an international business strategy challenge, conduct market intelligence, recommend a solution, and assess its feasibility.

-When Dr. Ivy told me that the first step, and most challenging one, would be to define my core as a professional, I realized that this case study will bring more than practical training.
+When Dr. Ivy told me that the first step, and most challenging one, would be to define my core as a professional, I realized that this case study would bring more than practical training.
 I spent the first month defining my long-term professional project with The BE-EDGE model.
 It enabled me to set a clear direction and break it down into small professional objectives, such as improving negotiation skills, managing projects, working with entrepreneurs, or working in an emerging market.
-This method rose my awareness of the array of potential professional paths available and helped me to step back from the anxiety of making the perfect decision.
+This method grew my awareness of the array of potential professional paths available and helped me to step back from the anxiety of making the perfect decision.

 Build Skills with Confidence

-When it comes to the development of a business strategy in emerging markets, it is critical to understand the cultural specificities of the targeted market and its geopolitical influences.
+When it comes to the development of a business strategy in emerging markets, it is critical to understand the cultural specificities of the target market and its geopolitical influences.
 In this case study, the key was to create trust with local influencers: politicians and distinguished professionals; before starting business activities.

 Along with this project, two main challenges arose.
-The first was to communicate and value my ideas in front of the CEO.
+The first challenge was to communicate and value my ideas in front of the CEO.
 As a young professional, it was difficult to stand as an expert.
 My lack of confidence was felt by the client who became aloof.
-Afterward, I realized that I should have engaged the stakeholders more often along with the project in order to maintain their interest.
+Afterward, I realized that I should have engaged the stakeholders more often with the project to maintain their interest.